kaiyan910/PGO-WeCatch-Android/README.md

 # PGO-WeCatch-Android [Deprecated]

-The official app is out not please download the offical APK to support WeCatch. https://www.wecatch.net/
+The official app is out now, please download the offical APK to support WeCatch. https://www.wecatch.net/

 A non-offical Android client for WeCatch.net written in Kotlin.